CHRISTOPHER DICARLO

 Building a God: The Ethics of Artificial Intelligence and the Race to Control It

-Renowned ethicist provides essential guide to successfully navigating the future AI landscape
+Renowned ethicist provides essential guide to successfully navigating the future AI landscape.
+Named to top of McKinsey's list for 2025.

 How to Become a Really Good Pain in the Ass: A Critical Thinker's Guide to Asking the Right Questions